Total Ankle Replacement (Arthroplasty)

 There are numerous ankle joint replacement options on the market right now.
 Our specialists have been trained on many of these systems, which should be a crucial factor when considering a specialist.
 We like to tell patients that one shoe size doesn’t fit all, so why should only one ankle replacement system?
 Each system has their pros and cons and our specialists can discuss which system may be best for your condition.
 In addition, not every patient is a candidate for a total ankle replacement, which may be the most important distinction of all.
 It’s vital to consider the entirety of your condition and have your specialist take the time to go over every aspect.

 Incorporating the latest recommendations from surgical and medical literature, our regimen aims to not only reduce post-operative pain but also supports the reduction of swelling while expediting patient’s recovery.
-Although not the case for every patient, we have had patients not need narcotics post operatively.
 Our specialists will also discuss your recovery period and help you understand what expectations should be set.
 With any surgery, there are potential risks and complications to weigh.
 Our priority is your health and to spend the time with you to educate you on all the pros and cons.
 We understand that this is a difficult decision, and we are here to help.

 This site does not contain or provide medical/health advice.
 The medical/health information is provided for general information and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 The use or reliance of any information contained on this site is solely at your own risk.